 Dumb luck has given Anderson access to a deep pocket that gives him further security against litigation.
 His nephew, Robert Mailer Anderson, married Nicola Miner, daughter of the co-founder of Oracle Corporation, Robert Miner, who died in 1994.
 The extent of Nicola Miner’s inheritance isn’t publicly known, but by comparison, the other co-founder of Oracle, Larry Ellison, has been named by Forbes Magazine as America’s second-richest individual, with a fortune around $27 billion.

 Robert Mailer Anderson and wife Nicola live the high society life in San Francisco, building a 13,200 square foot mansion in Pacific Heights, contributing generously to charities, and sitting on the boards of the opera and ballet.
-Robert published the novel Boonville, with thanks to his uncle Bruce Anderson printed on both the book jacket and the acknowledgements.
-In 2000, Robert and Nicola paid $3.2 million to purchase a huge ranch outside Boonville.
+Robert published the critically-praised first novel Boonville, with thanks to his uncle Bruce Anderson printed on both the book jacket and the acknowledgements.
+In 2000, the couple paid $3.2 million to purchase a huge ranch outside Boonville.
 An informed source states that Bruce’s wife Ling manages the ranch.

 The fabulously-rich couple maintains very close ties to Bruce Anderson’s children.
 Zack Anderson, Bruce’s son, is the co-author with Robert Mailer Anderson of a screenplay based on Robert’s book.
-(San Francisco Chronicle, 1/28/04) Robert and Nicola own several residential properties in San Francisco that are occupied by Anderson relatives [possibly including Bruce Anderson himself in recent years].
+(San Francisco Chronicle, 1/28/04) Robert and Nicola own several residential properties in San Francisco that are occupied by Anderson relatives.

 In 2001, Bruce Anderson retired his other outstanding mortgages and took out a new loan of $125,000 from Robert Mailer Anderson and Nicola Miner, according to Mendocino County records.